Geocodio/docs/source.html.md

 --------- | -----------
 `q`       | The query (i.e. address) to geocode `api_key` | Your Geocodio API key
+`country`   | Optional parameter.
+The country to geocode the address in.
+The default is to infer from the query, with a fallback to USA.
 `limit`   | Optional parameter.
 The maximum number of results to return.
 The default is no limit.

 ***